sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 **I clicked a link in VS Code**

-VS Code [does not open the system default browser](https://github.com/microsoft/vscode/issues/96132) when you click a link in the app.
+By default, VS Code does not open the system default browser when you click a link in the app.
 Because of this, Velja is not used.
+You can change this with the `workbench.externalBrowser` setting in VS Code.

 **I clicked a short URL**